Fabian-Gruenbichler/rust/src/doc/reference/src/attributes/codegen.md

 should be placed in the caller, rather than generating code to call the function where it is defined.

+> [!NOTE]
-> ***Note***: The `rustc` compiler automatically inlines functions based on
-> internal heuristics.
-Incorrectly inlining functions can make the program
-> slower, so this attribute should be used with care.
+> The `rustc` compiler automatically inlines functions based on internal heuristics.
+Incorrectly inlining functions can make the program slower, so this attribute should be used with care.

 r[attributes.codegen.inline.modes]
 There are three ways to use the inline attribute: